CEMeNT-PSAAP/MCDC/docs/source/theory/index.rst

 .. _theory:

 ============
-Theroy Guide
+Theory Guide
 ============

-We provided a breif theory guide into some of the novel functions and features in MC/DC.
+We provided a brief theory guide into some of the novel functions and features in MC/DC.
-Both for algrythims and simulation/compilation schemes.
+Both for algorithms and simulation/compilation schemes.

-For a more basic primer of Monte Carlo neutron transport and methods we suggest exploring the `OpenMC theroy guide<https://docs.openmc.org/en/latest/methods/index.html>`_
+For a more basic primer of Monte Carlo neutron transport and methods we suggest exploring the `OpenMC theory guide <https://docs.openmc.org/en/latest/methods/index.html>`_ .

 .. only:: html